All3xJ/Hibernet/README.md

 <h2>Proxy generator</h2>
-If you want more proxies for your attacks, you can use my script HiberProxy, it can downloads up to 28K proxies!
+If you want more proxies for your attacks, you can use HiberProxy, it can downloads up to 28K proxies!

 You can found it here: https://github.com/All3xJ/HiberProxy
 <h2>Usage</h2>